 - Re-insert the cleaned disc back into the device to check if it’s still making noises.
 If yes, the device is likely damaged, and a repair or replacement will be required.

-However, it should be noted if you notice the buzzing noise coming from the device when no disk has been inserted, it’s best to call in a technician.
+However, it should be noted that it’s best to call in a technician if you notice the buzzing noise from the device when no disk has been inserted.

 4. Failing hard disk drives